data-mining-ia-89/psychic-pancake/README.md

 3. **Docker Desktop** installed and running
 4. Launch the **Hadoop container** first and the **AI container** after the Hadoop container has been launched to 100%.
+5. Remember to take the mistralai/mathstral-7b-v0.1 model in llm studio and run the server before building and launching the clusters.

 ### Quick Evaluation Commands